juliendoutre/juliendoutre.github.io/content/posts/proxaudit.md

 How can you make sure to catch all artifacts it pulls from the outside (namely the Internet) or data it sends out?

 I tried using [eBPF](https://ebpf.io/) and [Frida](https://frida.re/) to achieve this but both proved to be difficult to use:
-* eBPF can intercept TCP packets in kernel space but TLS connections are negotiated by programs in userspace
+* eBPF can intercept TCP packets in kernel space but TLS connections are negotiated by programs in user space
-* eBPF (or Frida) can attach probes to programs functions, but dependening on their language, they may use different libs to perform HTTP requests.
+* eBPF (or Frida) can attach probes to functions in user space, but dependening on the languages at stake, different libs may be used to perform HTTP requests.
 Supporting all of them is too dauting of a task.

 A simpler approach would be to have HTTP requests go through a proxy server.
 The `HTTP_PROXY` and `HTTPS_PROXY` environment variables are a _de facto_ standard that many tools abide by.